 8 - 10.
 The MME and the UE performs an NAS SMC to derive new NAS keys with the new algorithms as described in Clause 7.2.8.1.2 of TS 33.401[10].
+If the TAU Request had the active flag set or the MME chooses to establish radio bearers when there is pending downlink UP data or pending downlink signalling, the uplink NAS Count which is set to zero shall be used to derive the KeNB in MME and UE as specified in clause A.3 of TS 33.401 [10].
+MME shall deliver the KeNB to the target eNB on the S1 interface.

 11. The MME completes the procedure with a TAU Accept message.